eman-nawzad/02/README.md

 - **SPI_12_2023.tif**: The raw SPI data in GeoTIFF format.
 - **app.py**: The main application script that displays the map and visualizations.
 - **requirements.txt**: Python dependencies required to run the app.
-- **assets/**: Folder containing logos and styles for the app.
-- **data/**: Folder containing processed SPI data in GeoJSON and raw SPI data in TIFF.

 ## Running the Application